When Lady Astor’s Cartier Tiara Hit the Auction Block After Nearly a Century

 Lady Astor’s tiara (Courtesy of Bonhams Auction House)

-The Bonhams sale offers a portal into the life of a woman who defied convention and made history.
-It steps into the halls of Cartier, Boucheron, and the courts of the early 20th-century elite.
-Valued at up to £350,000 and steeped in history, the Cartier Turquoise Tiara is both a work of art and a testament to legacy.
+The Bonhams sale offered a portal into the life of a woman who defied convention and made history.
+It stepped into the halls of Cartier, Boucheron, and the courts of the early 20th-century elite.
+After soaring past expectations to achieve £889,400 (approximately $1.2 million USD) at auction in 2025, the Cartier Turquoise Tiara cemented its place as one of the most significant aristocratic jewelry sales in recent memory.

-Nancy Astor’s Legacy Reawakened
+Nancy Astor’s Legacy Lives On

 Natural Diamond Council (NDC) is a not-for-profit organization dedicated to promoting and protecting the integrity of the natural diamond industry worldwide.
 NDC serves as the authoritative voice for natural diamonds, inspiring and educating consumers on their real, rare and responsible values.